Jenniferlora/Kesha/README.md

 5.

 ##Import Information:
 The iTunes API technically doesn't serve data in the JSON format.
-It serves JSONP data.  !(What's JSONP?)[https://en.wikipedia.org/wiki/JSONP].
+It serves JSONP data.
+[What's JSONP?](https://en.wikipedia.org/wiki/JSONP).
 This isn't a big deal, but it does mean you have to add this line to your ajax call:

 ```dataType: 'JSONP',```